top of page

-That being said, this recommended reading list I DO NOT believe is a "magic bullet".
-It will NOT be some withheld secret information that will instantly transform your life.
-I'm a firm believer in taking bits of GOOD information and experimenting with them to see how it will positively impact your overall lifestyle.
+That being said, this recommended reading list I DO NOT believe is a "magic bullet", nor is ANY book.
+None of these books will be some "withheld secret information that will instantly transform your life".
+I'm a believer in taking bits of GOOD information (info that makes sense to you AND may work for you) and experimenting with them to see how it will positively impact your overall lifestyle, and from that creating YOUR OWN health practices.
 As much as I'd be very happy to hear one of these books changed your life, I'm truly hoping you can take some of their advice and information and put it to positive use in a way that works for YOU.

-Below is a list of some of my absolute favourite health books, and go-to recommendations for clients, friends and family who are trying to help better their own health and daily lifestyle practices.
-If I could get everyone to read these books, that would be my ideal situation.
+Below is my list of some of my absolute favourite health books, and go-to recommendations for clients, friends and family who are trying to help better their own health and daily lifestyle practices.
+If I could get everyone to be open to read these books, that would be the ideal situation. 👇

 Coach D's Recommended Reads List